POETRY

 Welcome to the Poetry Book Club!
 From those who love reading but can’t commit to a 300 page novel to those who studied Shakespeare sonnets in college, this book club is for anyone interested in discussing the unique, engaging, and sometimes strange genre of poetry.
 Join us the second Monday of every month, unless otherwise noted, to discover all that poetry can do and be :)

-Poetry Book Club will be meeting on Monday, October 14th at 7 pm; we’ll be reading Bluff by Danez Smith.
+Poetry Book Club will be meeting on Monday February 10th at 7 pm; we will be reading The Sunflower Cast a Spell to Save Us from the Void by Jackie Wang.

 About the book:

-Poetry Book Club will be meeting on Monday, November 11th, at 7 pm.
-We will be reading Diaspora Sonnets by Oliver de la Paz.
+Poetry Book Club will be meeting on Monday March 10th at 7 pm; we will be reading Almond Blossoms & Beyond by Mahmoud Darwish, translated by Mohammad Shaheen.

 About the book: